GBouffard/CV/README.md

   it('in case its not obvious, is a TDD addict', function(){
     draws a diagram on paper before writing a single line of code;
     always writes in plain English the expected behaviors of each class and model;
-    Only once happy with the above, then starts coding;
+    only once happy with the above, then starts coding;
     expect(Guillaume.code).toBe fullyTested();
   });